bkw777/NODE_DATAPAC/README.md

 The file data starts immediately after this and continues for $length bytes.

-A block is 1024 bytes, and the first block has 10 bytes used by RAMDSK, so files that are longer than 1014 bytes use more than one block.
+A block is 1024 bytes, and the first block has 10 bytes used by the header, so files that are longer than 1014 bytes use more than one block.

-The remaining blocks in the file have no metadata headers, the payload data resumes right from byte 0 in the remaining blocks.
+The remaining blocks in the file have no metadata headers or any other formatting.
+The data simply resumes right at byte 0 in the remaining blocks, and simply

-We don't know which blocks contain file data though without knowing how to interpret block 0.
-Even a block that looks like the beginning of a file with a filename at the beginning could actually just be data within some other file that happens to have that particular data.

-You can use CRI.BA to just read the first 10 bytes of any block and look for filenames.

-Run CRI.BA and enter: 0,1,0,16 to read the first 16 bytes of block 1 in bank 0,
-(0,1,0,10 = bank 0, block 1, start at offset 0, length 10 bytes.
- Block 1 is the 2nd block, the first possible block with data, block 0 has only the allocation table.)

-then repeat for block 2: 0,2,0,10    block 3: 0,3,0,10   etc...

-Use F2 to switch between ascii and hex display.
-In ascii mode you can see the file names if any, and in hex mode it's easier to get the file length.

-To read the file length:
-In hex display mode each hex pair is one byte.
-Count past the first 8 hex pairs to get past the filename,
-The next pair is the LSB of the file length
-The next pair is the MSB of the file length
-Length = MSB * 256 + LSB

-In the particular case of .CO files, the first 6 bytes of a CO file is the CO header, which has the start address, length, and exe address.
-This isn't metatdata from RAMDSK, it's part of the CO file format.
-The length in the CO header is 6 bytes less than the length in the RAMDSK header because the CO header length field doesn't include the CO header itself.

-2 bytes - top address, lsb first
-2 bytes - length, lsb first
-2 bytes - exe address, lsb first
+ends wherever filesize ends.

 ## RAMPAC Inspector
 [RAMPAC Inspector](software/CRI)